 In this paper, we reported a new approach to defend against unauthorized reading and relay attacks in some RFID applications whereby location can be used as a valid context.
 We argued the feasibility of our approach in terms of both technical and economical aspects.
 Using location and derived speed information, we designed location-aware selective unlocking mechanisms and a location-aware transaction verification mechanism.
 For collecting this information, we made use of the GPS infrastructure.
-To demonstrate the feasibility of our location-aware defense mechanisms, we integrated a low-cost GPS receiver with a RFID tag (the Intel's WISP), and conducted relevant experiments to acquire location and speed information from GPS readings.
-Our results show that it is possible to measure location and speed with high accuracies even on a constrained GPS-enabled platform, and that our location-aware defenses are quite useful in significantly raising the bar against the reader-and-leech attacks.
+To demonstrate the feasibility of our location-aware defense mechanisms, we integrated a low-cost GPS receiver with a passive RFID tag (the Intel's WISP), and conducted relevant experiments to acquire location and speed information from GPS readings.
+Our results show that it is possible to measure location and speed with high accuracies even on a constrained and passive GPS-enabled platform, and that our location-aware defenses are quite effective.